gabe-ven/SFML-Graphing-Calculator/README.md

 ## Description:
 The SFML Graphing Calculator is a desktop application developed in C++ using the Simple and Fast Multimedia Library (SFML).
 Designed for visually plotting mathematical functions, this tool combines efficient computational capabilities with an interactive graphical interface.

+The calculator uses the shunting-yard algorithm to parse mathematical expressions, converting them into Reverse Polish Notation (RPN) for efficient evaluation.
+Key data structures like stacks, queues, and linked lists are used to manage operators, expressions, graph data, and history entries.
+These elements ensure smooth performance and precise computations, making it a versatile tool for math visualization.

 ## Key Features:
 - Function Plotting: Supports linear, quadratic, polynomial, trigonometric, and exponential functions, allowing users to graph equations like sin(x) and x^2.
 - Interactive Interface: Users can pan and zoom the graph with key controls, offering a seamless exploration of different scales and regions.